Richard Pitino and Phil Martelli Jr. bring a deep appreciation of their famous dads to March Madness

 “(He’s mentored) more the man than the coach, to be honest with you,” said Martelli, whose 15th-seeded team will play second-seeded Michigan State on Friday.
 “With him, it’s always about people.
 Yeah, we’re coaching basketball, but when you’re (doing) anything in life … it boils down to people.”

 Yet both Martelli and Pitino made it a point to try and carve their own respective paths.
-Pitino briefly joined his father’s staff at Louisville in the late 2000s until an opening popped up at Florida when then-Gators assistant Shaka Smart took the head coaching job at VCU.
+Pitino briefly joined his father’s staff at Louisville in the late 2000s until an opening popped up on Billy Donovan’s staff at Florida when then-Gators assistant Shaka Smart took the head coaching job at VCU.

 “It got me to think differently and not try to be my dad,” said Richard Pitino, whose voice sounds almost like a copy of his father’s, minus the New York accent.
 “He’s a great coach to emulate, don’t get me wrong, but it really taught me to be my own man.”